mcdoralds/jobscraper/README.md

 # Job Listing Collector
-Web scraper for job searching since I got laid off and I'm unemployed af!!!
 This scraper will do the following:
 1. Build a web framework using Flask
 2. Gather data from the top job search sites using Python
 3. Save data in accessible database